 Complex Child Custody Cases

-Our Austin Law Group is experienced in handling complicated cases of child custody.
-It can be very difficult to understand the legal ramifications of your actions without consulting an Austin attorney, especially when it involves difficult issues such as violence or mental health.
+Our law group is experienced in handling complicated cases of child custody.
+It can be very difficult to understand the legal ramifications of your actions without consulting an Austin family law attorney, especially when it involves difficult issues such as violence or mental health.
 Speak with an attorney now.

 “Great result, couldn’t ask for a better lawyer!
 He was the only attorney that offer free consultation and gave us extraordinary legal advice about our situation.
 We hired Jimmy Evans for a child custody case and won full custody and termination the biological mother’s right.
 He was very knowledgeable throughout the whole process and his office staffs are very helpful.
 I would recommend Jimmy Evans to anyone who is going through a child custody battle.”